Bedouin: Maghreb

 The Arab migration to the Maghreb had been a centuries-long process that continuously occurred since the 7th century.
 The initial waves of migration from the 7th to the 10th centuries mostly involved sedentary Arabs who established communities in cities, towns and surrounding rural areas.
 However, the Arab migrations from the 11th to the 15th centuries involved a significant influx of a great amount of nomadic Bedouin tribes to the region.

 In the 11th century, the Bedouin tribes of Banu Hilal and Banu Sulaym, who originated from central and north Arabia respectively, living at the time in a desert between the Nile and the Red Sea, moved westward into the Maghreb areas and were joined by the Bedouin tribe of Ma'qil, which had its roots in South Arabia, as well as other Arab tribes.

 The 11th century witnessed the most significant wave of Arab migration, surpassing all previous movements.
 This event unfolded when the Zirid dynasty of Ifriqiya proclaimed its independence from the Fatimid Caliphate of Egypt.
 In retribution against the Zirids, the Fatimids dispatched large Bedouin Arab tribes, mainly the Banu Hilal and Banu Sulaym, to defeat the Zirids and settle in the Maghreb.
 These tribes followed a nomadic lifestyle and were originally from the Hejaz and Najd.
 They were later joined by the Bedouin tribe of Ma'qil, which had its roots in South Arabia, as well as other Arab tribes.

 According to Ibn Khaldun, they were accompanied by their wives, children and stock.
 They settled in the Maghreb after repeatedly fighting battles against the Berbers, such as the Battle of Haydaran.
 They heavily transformed the culture of the Maghreb into Arab culture, and spread nomadism in areas where agriculture was previously dominant.
 It played a major role in spreading Bedouin Arabic to rural areas such as the countryside and steppes, and as far as the southern areas near the Sahara.
-In addition, they destroyed the Berber Zirid state and most of its cities, sparing only the Mediterranean coastal strip at al-Mahdiyya, and deeply weakened the neighboring Hammadid dynasty and the Zenata.
+In addition, they destroyed the Berber Zirid state and most of its cities, sparing only the Mediterranean coastal strip at Mahdia, and deeply weakened the neighboring Hammadid dynasty and the Zenata.
 Their influx was a major factor in the linguistic, cultural, genetic and ethnic Arabization of the Maghreb.
 According to Ibn Khaldun, the lands ravaged by Banu Hilal invaders had become desertified and turned into completely arid desert.
 The journey of Banu Hilal is recounted in the Arabic oral poem of Sirat Bani Hilal.